damato-design/blog/src/posts/card-not-component.md

   - Several variations of Compass listing card, owned by the listing team.
   - The way a recipe is meant to be portrayed is likely different from a movie you can watch now.

+Most attempts found in design systems in defining a component are fast and loose.

+What makes a button a component, and a stylized box not a component?

+A component has three basic features: content, layout, and style.
+Changing the style (color, typography, spacing, roundness, etc) doesn't alter the purpose of the component. (caveat with errors but shouldn't only be represented using style).
+Changing the content alters the message; the same kind of component can be used to message the user that they've won one million dollars or that we've logged them out.
+Different component, same layout and style.

+So what drives the possibility of different layouts?

+The button has a unique purpose which does not change after customization.

+Have you come across buttons having icons with conflicting placement?
+Some icons appear on the left of the text label, some on the right?
+If you have an opinion about how this should be handled, then you should also agree that a card is not a component.

+For systems which have guidelines for composition, this is solved by restricting the interface for the component, configured in such a way which makes choices on behalf of the author based on the guidelines of the system.
+This will cause a supplied icon to always appear on one side of the text label, so that the author doesn't need to lookup the guidelines.
+This button will be presented like all other buttons in the system automatically.

+On the other hand, allowing the icon to appear on either side allows for cases where the guidelines might be unclear.
+A chevron icon shouldn't appear on the left, only on the right.
+How do I get it there?

+There exists a spectrum:

+Unrestricted ------- [you are somewhere here] -------- Restricted

+The more restrictive the composition expectations are, the more usage aligns according to design guidelines.
+The less restrictive composition expectations are, the more freedom designers have.

+Gestalt theory suggests that the whole is something different than the sum of its parts.

+When you have different customizations between cards, does they still serve the same purpose?

+If you have a icon-button and a text-button, but they are both interactive and execute as expected, they both serve the same purpose.

+If you have a movie-card and a recipe-card, they do not serve the same purpose.
+The purpose is driven by the content.

+How does field frame fit into this narrative?
+The expectations are more well-defined.
+Elements can only exist in a row and the kinds of elements are restrictive.

+The composition is not subject to change based on external factors.